C00kie-/squirrel.lu/intro-to-misp-CTI.md

 ## 4. Exports and API

-- Download an event from MISP: multiple formats
+- download an event from MISP: multiple formats
 - API* (for automatic publication)
 - **Download search results**
 - case of **cached exports**